dntstck/blog/scheduled/raspberrypi-startup.md

 <h1 id="beforeyoubuy"><em>Before you buy</em></h1>

 <p><b>SD Card</b></p>
-<p>This is super important as you will need a microSD card in order to flash the operating system to it, so you can install it on your Pi.
-You can buy these preflashed from the Pi Hut, do it yourself with a spare memory card, or although a bit of an advanced topic,installing over a network if you choose, elimating the new for an SDcard entirely.</p>
+<p>This is super important as you will need a microSD card in order to flash the operating system to the Pi.
+You can buy these preflashed from the Pi Hut, do it yourself with a spare memory card, or although a bit of an advanced topic, installing over a network if you choose, elimating the new for an SDcard entirely.
+It's best to buy a kit so that you get the pre-flashed SDcard, or buy one seperately from the PiHut.</p>

 <p><b>If you're tinkering with open circuits, buy an ESD bracelet!</b><br>
 I can't stress this enough.
 Electro Static Discharge will fry your devices, even if they are off.
 If you have carpets, static will be a big issue and one day you may turn on your Pi to be welcomed by a cloud of blue smoke and a funky smell.
 Pi is dead after that I'm afraid.
 It's fried.
 So save yourself some heartache and get an ESD bracelet.</p>